glowkeeper/Enervator/docs/paper/enervator.md

 The article gave some background to [Enervator](https://github.com/glowkeeper/Enervator) and described the token's design.
 Then it explained the design of the proof of concept that administers EOR - Eneradmin.
 It explained examples of that application in use.
 Those examples showed Eneradmin setting the parameters that change the value of EOR in such a manner as to increase or decrease the token's value, depending on the decrease or increase of global per capita energy consumption and TPES.
 Then this article gave some background to the proof of concept Enerchanger and described its design.
 It showed examples of that application in use and how it might be used to deposit Indian Rupees and exchange those for EOR.
 The chapter ended with an analysis of those examples, whereby it found that blockchains, through EOR, can indeed help address concerns about energy consumption.
 That depends on network externalities because only wide-scale adoption of EOR will see that potential realised.
 There could be other benefits of adopting cryptocurrencies, such as increasing the transparency of financial information and widening access to financial services.
 However,  there are concerns over monetary sovereignty because cryptos introduce the possibility of disempowering a country's ability to constrain inflation.
 One way to overcome such concerns might be for governments to issue cryptocurrencies of their own, but as of the time of writing, there are very few examples of such bold moves.

 [^1]: The source code for [Enervator](https://github.com/glowkeeper/Enervator) is available on GitHub at https://github.com/glowkeeper/Enervator
+[^2]: The Conversation - https://theconversation.com - is a not-for-profit organisation.
+They source topical content, written by academics, that is written in plain English and aimed at the general public
 [^2]: The ERC20 token standard is described at https://github.com/ethereum/eips/issues/20
 [^3]: EOS has the currency code EOS.
 More information about EOS is available at <https://eos.io/>
 [^4]: Augur has the currency code REP. More information about Augur is available at https://www.augur.net/